leonardodimarchi/massage-therapy-app/README.md

     - Here, we'll have the interfaces that our infrastructure layer need.
 For example, our datasources interfaces, so that the repositories can depend on them and not in the actual implementation

 - Datasources
-    - A datasource will communicate directly with the external resource.
+    - A datasource will communicate directly with a external resource.
 In our case, the datasource will call an API with the HttpService.

 - Models
     - Here, we'll have the DTO's and Mapper objects for each entity